-The Supreme Court upheld the conviction of a former Navy serviceman who had mimeographed statements questioning the U.S. involvement in Vietnam, after saying the military law under which he was convicted had already withstood a First Amendment challenge.
-Many citizens and soldiers questioned the role of the United States in Vietnam.
-In this photo illustrative of the war, Theodore Rutkowski, a U.S. Navy hospital corpsman from Pittsburgh, Penn., uses his stethoscope to listen for digging by North Vietnamese troops underneath a U.S. Marine outpost of the Marine base at Khe Sanh, March 12, 1968.
-(AP Photo/Olson, used with permission from The Associated Press.)
+The Supreme Court upheld the conviction of a former serviceman who had mimeographed statements questioning the U.S. involvement in Vietnam, after saying the military law under which he was convicted had already withstood a First Amendment challenge.
+In this photo of the Vietnam War, Theodore Rutkowski, a U.S. Navy hospital corpsman from Pennsylvania, uses his stethoscope to listen for digging by North Vietnamese troops underneath a U.S. Marine outpost in 1968.
+(AP Photo/Olson, used with permission from the Associated Press)

 The Supreme Court in Secretary of the Navy v.
 Avrech, 418 U.S. 676 (1974), reinstated the conviction of a former serviceman for distribution of statements designed to promote disloyalty among fellow soldiers.